Emanuele Luzzati

 Emanuele Luzzati (3 June 1921 – 26 January 2007) was an Italian painter, production designer, illustrator, film director and animator.
-He was nominated for Academy Awards for two of his short films, La gazza ladra (The Thieving Magpie) (1965) and Pulcinella (1973).
+He was nominated for Academy Awards for two of his short films, La gazza ladra (The Thieving Magpie (1964) and Pulcinella (1973).

 Biography

-He was born in Genoa and turned to drawing in 1938 when, as a son of a Jew (from the part of his father), his academic studies were interrupted by the introduction of the Fascist racial laws.
+Luzzati was born in Genoa in 1921, and turned to drawing in 1938 when his academic studies were interrupted by the introduction of the racial laws of Fascist Italy, as he was the son of a Jewish father.
 He moved to Switzerland with his family and studied in Lausanne, where he obtained his degree at the local École des Beaux-Arts.
 He designed his first production of Solomon and the Queen of Sheba in 1944, a collaboration with his friends Alessandro Fersen, Aldo Trionfo and Guido Lopez.
 He returned to Italy after the war.

 His first work as an animator was the short film I paladini di Francia, together with Giulio Gianini, in 1960.
+He continued to collaborate with Gianini for later projects, including Castello di carte in 1962, Alì Babà, and Turandot.
+Two of Luzzati's and Gianini's works, La gazza ladra and Pulchinella, were both nominated for an Oscar for Best Animated Short Film in 1965 and 1974 respectively.

-He provided designs for the London Festival Ballet, the Chicago Opera House, the Vienna Staatsoper and the Glyndebourne Festival, including several Mozart productions and Verdi's Macbeth produced by Michael Hadjimischev in 1972.
+Luzzati provided designs for the London Festival Ballet, the Chicago Opera House, the Vienna Staatsoper and the Glyndebourne Festival, including several Mozart productions and Verdi's Macbeth produced by Michael Hadjimischev in 1972.

-Luzzati was interested in tarot symbolism, which he used in scenographies for Fabrizio de André concerts in the 1990s.

-One of Luzzati's books (based on a theatre production) was, in the English-language version, Ronald and the Wizard Calico, a fairy tale in verse (translated English).

-The Picture Lion paperback edition (William Collins, London, 1973) is a paperback imprint of the Hutchinson Junior Books edition (1969), which credits the English translation to Hutchinson Junior Books, and cites Ugo Mursia Editore 1962 as the Italian language first published version.
-(The title in Italian is “I Paladini de Francia ovvero il tradimento di Gano di Maganza”, which translates literally as “The Paladins of France or the treachery of Gano of Maganz”.)